-All Volatile Organic Compounds (VOCs) contain carbon, the basic chemical element found in living beings.
+All volatile organic compounds (VOCs) contain carbon, the basic chemical element found in living beings.
 Carbon-containing chemicals are called organic.
-Volatile chemicals escape into the air easily and react with NO_2 in sunlight to form ground level ozone.
+Volatile chemicals escape into the air easily and react with NO2 in sunlight to form ground level ozone.
 Some VOCs are also hazardous air pollutants, which can cause serious health effects.
 VOCs are released from burning fuel (gasoline, oil, coal, natural gas, etc.), solvents, paints, glues, and other products used at work or at home.
 Cars are a significant source of VOCs.
 VOCs include chemicals such as benzene, toluene, methylene chloride and methyl chloroform.
 Some VOCs are naturally occurring.
 VOCs such as pinenes and terpenes emitted from pine trees are a significant source of VOCs in the southeastern United States.

 VOCs are collected and analyzed with two different methods.
-One method is with the Air Toxics Network in which the VOCs are collected with a canister.
+One collection method is with a canister, which is the method used at the National Air Toxics Trends Station and at the NR-285 site.
 A SUMMA® polished canister is evacuated to a near-perfect vacuum and attached to a sampler with a pump controlled by a timer.
 The canister is filled to greater than 10 psig.
-The samples are collected for a 24-hour period, every 6 or 12 days depending on the site.
-The Air Toxics VOCs canister is analyzed using a gas chromatograph with mass spectroscopy detection (GC/MS), using method TO14/15, at the GA EPD laboratory.
+The samples are collected for a 24-hour period, every 6 days.
+The NATTS VOCs canister is analyzed using a gas chromatograph with mass spectroscopy detection (GC/MS), using method TO14/15, at the GA EPD laboratory.
 The second method of VOCs collection and analysis is with the PAMS network in which VOCs are collected and analyzed on-site with a gas chromatograph/flame ionization detector (GC/FID).
 During June, July, and August, the PAMS VOCs samples are collected continuously on an hourly basis.
-Also throughout the year with the PAMS network, a 24-hour VOCs sample is collected every 6 days and analyzed with the GC/FID method at the GA EPD laboratory.
 The VOC samplers in the PAMS network are subjected to quarterly checks and audited every six months.
-The Air Toxics VOCs samplers are subjected to quarterly checks and are audited by GA AAMP's Quality Assurance Unit on an annual basis.
+The NATTS VOCs samplers are subjected to quarterly checks and are audited by GA AAMP's Quality Assurance Unit on an annual basis.